CiscoCloud/distributive/README.md

  * "temp" depends on the package lm_sensors.
  * "installed" depends on any of the three following package managers: dpkg, rpm, or pacman.
  * "port" reads from `/proc/net/tcp`, and depends on its proper population for accuracy.
+ * "module" reads from the output of `/sbin/lsmod`.
+ * "kernelParameter" reads from the output of `/sbin/sysctl -q -n`.

 ## Comparison to Other Software